PanosChatzi/panos-chatz/content/authors/admin/_index.md

 bio: My field of study is in exercise physiology with a focus on quantitative redox biology of exercise.

 interests:
-- Redox biology
+- Quantitative redox biology
 - Sports nutrition
 - Oxygen delivery
-- Quantitative methods in exercise biology
+- Exercise physiology
 - R programming

 education: